 Inspired by true events.
 On an isolated stretch of land 50 miles outside of San Francisco sits the most haunted house in the world.
 Built by Sarah Winchester, (Academy Award®-winner Helen Mirren) heiress to the Winchester fortune, it is a house that knows no end.
 Constructed in an incessant twenty-four hour a day, seven day a week mania for decades, it stands seven stories tall and contains hundreds of rooms.
 To the outsider it looks like a monstrous monument to a disturbed woman's madness.
 But Sarah is not building for herself, for her niece (Sarah Snook) or for the brilliant Doctor Eric Price (Jason Clarke) whom she has summoned to the house.
 She is building a prison, an asylum for hundreds of vengeful ghosts, and the most terrifying among them have a score to settle with the Winchesters.

-A large portion of the movie has to deal with the Winchester rifle being used during the American Civil War.
+A large portion of the movie has to deal with the famous Winchester lever-action rifle being used during the American Civil War.
 This is factually wrong.
-The Winchester rifle did not come into use until after the war, in 1866.
-The Henry rifle and the Spencer rifle were the main repeaters used during the war.
+The first Winchester lever-action model did not appear until after the war, in 1866.
+The similar-looking Henry rifle and the Spencer rifle were the main repeaters used during the war, and even then repeating rifles were themselves rare on the average Civil War battlefield.
+Most troops used then-traditional single-shot weapons, primarily "rifle-muskets."
 See more »

 Was this review helpful to you?